CristianoBellucci/HRI-RA/README.md

-# HRI-RA
+# HRI+RA
-Project for the course of Human Robot Interaction and Reasoning Agent at Sapienza University of Rome.
+A project of the course in Human Robot Interaction (HRI) and Reasoning Agents (RA) at "Sapienza University of Rome".

 ## Project Contributors
 Cristiano Bellucci, Omar Bayoumi, Simone Di Rienzo